 To extract an Aramark Refreshments invoice to Excel, build the spreadsheet around the way break-room spend is actually reviewed: one row per invoice line, charge group, machine, or service area, with columns for vendor, invoice number, invoice date, customer account, site, floor or machine, product category, quantity, unit price, extended amount, surcharge, tax, GL code, cost center, and review notes.

 That same schema works for a Canteen invoice to spreadsheet workflow, Royal Cup office coffee bills, Five Star Food Service statements, vending route invoices, micro-market replenishment charges, and regional break-room providers.
-The goal is not just to copy invoice totals into Excel.
-The goal is to create a file AP can code, allocate, audit, and import without rebuilding the invoice by hand.
+The goal is not to copy invoice totals into Excel — it is to create a file AP can code, allocate, audit, and import without rebuilding the invoice by hand.

 The workflow is straightforward: collect the vendor PDFs or portal downloads, extract the line fields, carry down the location or machine identifiers, normalize the charge categories, reconcile the extracted totals to the invoice, export Excel or CSV, then review only the exception lines before posting.